cmvandrevala/cmvandrevala.github.io/teaching/phy/122/lesson-plans/kirchhoffs-rules.md

   - Kirchhoff's voltage rule
   - Small networks of resistors and batteries
   - Systems of three or more equations
+objectives:
+  - Analyze small networks of batteris and resistors using Kirchhoff's rules
+  - Review some of the basics of solving systems of equations
 ---

-## 🎯 Objectives

-* Analyze small networks of batteris and resistors using Kirchhoff's rules
-* Review some of the basics of solving systems of equations

 ## 📋 Sequence